Jenny Bhatt: Anthologies

 Bhatt's story 'Return to India' was included in The Best American Mystery and Suspense 2021, selected by Alafair Burke and series editor, Steph Cha.
 In her introduction, Burke wrote: "In “Return to India”, Jenny Bhatt uses the structure of witness statements to build a tightly woven mystery, while effortlessly balancing a broad cast of diverse characters and voices as they collectively narrate the painful series of facts leading to a crime of violence."

 In 2023, the crime/noir forward anthology, The Dark Waves of Winter, edited by David M. Olsen, included a short story by Bhatt titled 'Lili's Song'.
 IndieReader called the anthology "a first-rate anthology for literary short story fans with consistently excellent writing throughout."
-This story also received a "Distinguished Mention" in The Best American Mystery and Suspense 2024, selected by S. A. Cosby and series editor, Steph Cha.

 Also in 2023, Bhatt's short story, 'The Weight of His Bones' was included in South to South: Writing South Asia in the American South, an anthology edited by Khem K. Aryal.